 The department is situated close to the central services of the University including the Information Commons, the Western Bank Library and to the Students' Union building.

 The Postgraduate Research community

 The School has a vibrant community of PGR students who are fully integrated into the life of the wider School through a range of activities that continue throughout the academic year.
 This includes bespoke regular training sessions in both semesters (as part of the in-discipline training on offer in the School), presentations of research in progress, public research seminars, conferences and other events hosted by the research centres, internal all school research seminars, as well as PGR-led events and networks including conferences, writing retreats, a PGR ‘buddying’ system and reading groups, which are supported and encouraged by the School.

-PhD students are also represented by ‘PGR Reps’ on relevant committees in the School, such as the Higher Degree Committee, Equality and Diversity Committee and sub-groups of the Learning and Teaching Committee which consider the role of Graduate Teaching Assistants.
+PhD students are also represented by ‘PGR Reps’ on relevant committees in the School, such as the Higher Degree Committee and sub-groups of the Learning and Teaching Committee which consider the role of Graduate Teaching Assistants.

 PhD students’ involvement in these activities is strongly encouraged.
 It enhances their professional development, and maintains an ethos of collegiality and of mutual support that is at the heart of the School’s success.